This page describes the audit logs created by Cloud Source Repositories as part of Cloud Audit Logs.

 - If your enabled Data Access logs are pushing your projects over their logs allotments, you can export and exclude the Data Access logs from Logging.
 For details, see Excluding Logs.

-For more information on logs pricing, including audit logs pricing, see Stackdriver Pricing.
+For more information on logs pricing, including audit logs pricing, see Google Cloud's operations suite Pricing.